POLICIES & DISCLOSURES

 SVHS had adopted various policies that guide how the school operates today and in the future.

-In order to pass an SVHS course, you need at least 60% for the course total, plus 60% for the Final exam to earn a passing score and receive a certificate of completion.
+In order to pass an SVHS course, you need at least 60% for the course total.
 If you are unable to earn a passing score, you will be deemed to fail that particular course.
 The course total includes grades from lesson quizzes, unit tests, unit assignments and the final exam.

 Each credit corresponds to 15 hours of study.